SageJames/Web3-Hub/Code-Challenges/README.md

 # Code-Challenges

 ## About
-Learn the basics of the Web3 development through challenges and guided website.
+Learn the basics of Web3 development through challenges and guided websites.
 Make your own games or learn about hacking Ethereum smart contracts.

 ## Code Challenges Links
 - [cryptohack](https://cryptohack.org/challenges/)